Yes, you can enjoy cornbread on the keto diet! Made with almond flour, it's tender, fluffy, and delicious, with just a hint of sweetness.

 - I love it with sweet butter for breakfast with my coffee!
 My kids like to drizzle it with just a little honey.
 I sometimes use sugar-free honey.

-- And it's a great side for rich soups - try it with this vegetable beef soup.
+- And it's an excellent side for rich soups - try it with this vegetable beef soup.

-Once completely cool, I keep leftovers of this keto cornbread in the fridge, in an airtight container, for up to 5 days.
-Warm them up in the microwave – 5 seconds per square.
+Once completely cool, you can keep the leftovers in the fridge, in an airtight container, for up to 5 days.
+Warm them up in the microwave for 5 seconds per square.
 They also freeze well.

 - 5 large eggs

-- ½ teaspoon stevia glycerite (equals about 2 tablespoons sugar)
+- ½ teaspoon stevia glycerite (equals about 2 tablespoons of sugar)

-- 6 tablespoons salted butter, melted and slightly cooled (3 oz), plus more for the pan
+- 6 tablespoons salted butter melted and slightly cooled (3 ounces), plus more for the pan

 - 2 teaspoons baking powder (gluten-free if needed)

-- Preheat the oven to 350 degrees F. Line the bottom of a small Pyrex baking dish with parchment paper and grease the bottom and the sides with butter. *
+- Preheat the oven to 350°F. Line the bottom of a small Pyrex baking dish (see notes below) with parchment paper and grease the bottom and the sides with butter.

-- In a medium bowl, whisk the eggs with the stevia and the melted butter.
+- In a medium bowl, whisk the eggs with the stevia and melted butter.

-- Pour the batter into the prepared pan.
+- Transfer the batter to the prepared pan.
 Smooth the top out with a rubber spatula.

-- Cool 10 minutes in the pan on a wire rack before slicing and serving.
+- Cool the bread for 10 minutes in the pan on a wire rack before slicing and serving.